Initially, a person casually using Cocaine doesn’t think it will likely lead to an addiction.

 It had seen fatalities in parts of the country rise by 16%, considered the highest since 1993.
 Records state most deaths occurred in young people, particularly men between the ages of 30 and 49.

 Many attribute the rise in mortality rates to a heightened purity of the drug, making it far more dangerous.
 The Office for National Statistics state that there were 432 deaths related to the Class A drug in 2017.

 Cocaine and Alcohol

 One of the most severe problems with mixing alcohol and Coke occurs when the two metabolise through the liver.
 The organ produces cocaethylene, which can build up in the body and stress major organ systems, particularly the cardiovascular and liver systems.

 Cocaethylene temporarily enhances the high associated with both Cocaine and alcohol, but this euphoria also increases blood pressure, aggressive and violent thoughts, and poor judgment.
 It will build up to toxic levels in the liver.
 An increase in cocaethylene can also be linked to sudden death.

 How do You Know if Someone is Using Cocaine?

 You can help someone you know get the help they need by recognising the signs of cocaine addiction.
 This will allow you to make a better assessment.

 Cocaine typically causes the person using it to be very talkative, energetic and confident.
-It also creates a sense of improved well-being, leading them to be social, excitable and even more sexual.
-A person on cocaine may seem “pumped up” for no reason at all.
-They may also have a diminished appetite, dilated pupils and disrupted sleep in many instances.
+It also creates a sense of improved well-being, making them social, excitable and even more sexual.
+A cocaine user may seem “pumped up” for no reason.
+In many instances, they may also have a diminished appetite, dilated pupils, and disrupted sleep.